-The Curriculum and Instruction master’s degree in education is designed to support school-based educators in developing advanced knowledge and skill with research-based practices necessary to promote PK-16 students’ development of the multiple literacies needed to meet the demands of the 21st century.
+The M.A. in Curriculum and Instruction program is designed to support school-based educators in developing advanced knowledge and skill with research-based practices necessary to promote PK-16 students’ development of the multiple literacies needed to meet the demands of the 21st century.
 A program emphasis is to create a professional learning community of the school- and university-based members of the program, with a common goal of advancing teaching practice to foster student learning.

 - Hybrid and online course delivery to accommodate the schedule of working professionals;

 - Program faculty with expertise in classrooms.

 - A teaching credential (by start of program) OR two years of PK-16 teaching experience;

 - Access to an educational setting for conducting action research.

 SOE General Advisors

 Credential Office Advising Hours